 #4 Things to keep

-What new choices did you make in 2015 that will benefit you in the New Year?
+What new choices did you make last year that will benefit you in the New Year?
 Perhaps you started walking with a friend on a Saturday morning, or taking a home-made lunch to work.
 These types of choices may very well benefit you this year too.

 What lessons or skills did you learn that support your health and wellbeing, such as pausing before you eat to gauge whether you really are hungry?